abellisco/liscolab/index.md

 This is a modified version of the FreeRTOS+CLI(c) library, that runs on ESP32.
 It can be included as an Arduino library, and it is the basis of the interactive Arduino sketches found in this repository.

+## ledc-h (Protoboard "companion")

+ledc-h is an interactive Arduino sketch, built using FreeRTOS+CLI(c) and ESP-IDF(c) APIs.

+It allows interactive access to the following APIs:

+    ESP-IDF: ledc, GPIO
+    hal-ledc (hardware-adaptation-layer, used in the Arduino environment)